How Many Cats Are in the USA in 2025

 how many pet cats are there in the united states?

 Compare that with the average American household owning 1.5 dogs, 1.6 birds, and 0.5 horses.
-The trend we’re seeing is households owning more than one cat.
+According to the American Veterinary Medical Association, the trend we’re seeing is households owning more than one cat.

 Pet owners usually acquire more than one cat for companionship purposes, for both the human and the cat.